Many people are susceptible to manipulation and mistreatment. Why? Because they are consumed with the…

-“Everyday is a new possibility, a miracle wanting to happen.
+“Every day is a new possibility, a miracle waiting to happen.
 It is a raw canvas ready to be animated by the transformative gift of our creative freedom: a potential that is born of letting go.

 “It is by shedding our old skin that possibilities emerge.
 By letting go, we lose nothing.
 Instead, we see, we witness and expand ourselves into receiving so much more.